 By embracing your difficulties you grow outwardly to become the hero that you know yourself inwardly to be

 However, if we look deeper, we see that the threatening boss and the girl whom he wants to impress have both only recently joined the company, so they’re new to his world.
 They’ve come in like a hurricane and turned everything upside down.
-We often say that, “People come into our lives for a reason”; or, “When the pupil is ready the teacher appears”.
+We often say that, “People come into our lives for a reason”; or, “When the pupil is ready the Coach appears”.
 In this case, when the adventurer is ready, the boss and the girl – and the crisis of the lost negative – appears.
 You get the sense that whatever sparks his journey has been growing in him for some time and now it suddenly erupts as outer circumstances.
 This points to the natural law best summed up by the early 20th Century self-help writer James Allen: “Difficulties do not spring into existence arbitrarily and accidentally; they have their causes, and are called forth by the law of evolution itself, by the growing necessities of a man’s being.”

 In other words, the crises in our lives are in fact challenges being issued by our own subconscious in order to bring to the surface some hitherto unrecognised part of ourselves – our inner hero.